The grass might be greener on the other side, but is it as ‘edgy’ as yours?

 How often do you have to pull those annoying weeds AND grass out of your garden beds?
 Especially in winter, it feels like your grass might take over the entire backyard with how fast it grows!

-Landscape edging creates a barrier within the soil to help prevent roots from invading your garden beds, saving you time and effort while also giving your garden a manicured appearance.
+Garden edging creates a barrier within the soil to help prevent roots from invading your garden beds, saving you time and effort while also giving your garden a manicured appearance.

 Keep the Soil In

-Lawn edging also helps to prevent soil and mulch washing out from your garden beds and onto your lawn during winter rain.
+Lawn edging also helps to prevent soil and mulch from washing out from your garden beds and onto your lawn during winter rain.

-Preventing soil erosion is key to vital to the health of your plants and trees, especially if you’ve recently added a mulch or fresh soil to the garden.
+Preventing soil erosion is key to vital to the health of your plants and trees, especially if you’ve recently added mulch or fresh soil to the garden.

 Make Maintenance Easier